| Anatomy of Adultery - 15 Steps of Unfaithfulness

 "I looked forward to choir practice every week because

+I knew he would be there."
 "Every time I drove by her house I would think of her

 and how we'd see each other that Sunday."
+5. Tinges of dishonesty with

-"When my wife would ask if she was with the group I'd
+my mate."When my wife would ask if she was with the group I'd

 pretend I couldn't remember... right there I started building